 Erika has spent two decades as a brand builder and strategist in the sports, entertainment and non-profit sectors.
 She has directed and produced short-form content and programming for ESPN, The Walt Disney Company, X Games, and Outside Television.
 While working in corporate media, Erika gained a strong appreciation for storytelling and its potential to impact change.
 Since then, she has dedicated her career to grassroots and national non-profit organizations focused on issues such as homelessness, the environment, and women’s health, partnering with professional athletes, Olympians and global brands to create purpose-driven content and campaigns.
 With the advancement of drone technology, she and her co-worker Elias Grant are using aerial footage taken in the field to capture the hearts of prospective members and donors who for the first time can experience the beauty of these remote locations and gain a stronger appreciation for land conservation.

-Ethan Winter was the former New York senior program manager for the Land Trust Alliance.
-Ethan also previously worked with Jackson Hole Land Trust, The Nature Conservancy of California and the National Park Service.
+Ethan Winter is the senior community engagement manager at Cypress Creek Renewables.
+He was formerly the New York senior program manager for the Land Trust Alliance, and has also worked with Jackson Hole Land Trust, The Nature Conservancy of California and the National Park Service.
 He is a graduate of the Yale School of Forestry & Environmental Studies where he was a Doris Duke Conservation Fellow and a Presidential Management Fellowship finalist.

 Mr. Lloveras San Miguel, Esq. is currently the executive director of the Conservation Trust of Puerto Rico, a position he has held since January 1, 2003.
 Presently, the Trust is one of the biggest land trusts in America, managing more than 23,000 acres of land.
 Mr. Lloveras is also co-founder and Chairman of the Board of Microjuris.com, Inc. This private company, founded in 1992, is the leading internet provider of legal and legislative information in Latin America with operations in Argentina, Chile, Puerto Rico and Venezuela.
 In addition, Mr. Lloveras served as an Advisor on Federal Affairs to the Governor of Puerto Rico from 1989 to 1992.
 He has also served as a Representative on the Board of Advisors for the National Trust for Historic Preservation, as a Member of the Government Relations Committee and the Technology Committee at the Chamber of Commerce, as a Committee Chair for the Center for the New Economy, as well as a Student Mentor for Puerto Rico Youth at Risk.
 Mr. Lloveras holds a Magna Cum Laude Juris Doctor degree from the University of Puerto Rico, a Masters Degree in Public Policy from Harvard University, and a Bachelor of Arts from Dartmouth College (Senior Fellow).
 Mr. Lloveras is married to Michelle Marxuach and is the father of two children.